 Purchasing travel medical insurance before leaving your country can also help offset medical expenses.
 The majority of the doctors in Sao Paulo and Rio de Janeiro speak English thanks to foreign training so they will have little to no trouble understanding you.
 The main hospitals in these regions include Hospital das Clinicas in Sao Paulo and Hospital Samaritano & Hospital Copa D'Or in Rio de Janeiro.
 When faced with an emergency, call 192 and an ambulance will be sent to you.

-- Weather: The winter weather in Brazil will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Brazil will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Brazil you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.